Readers Question: how does a current account surplus affect domestic employment?

 A current account surplus is partly due to high exports, but the other side of the equation is imports and domestic demand.

 A country may have a large current account surplus because of relatively weak domestic demand.
 This weak demand leads to lower consumer spending and lower spending on imports.
-Therefore, in this case, domestic employment will suffer from the weak economy.
+Therefore, in this case, domestic employment will suffer from a weak economy.

 The current account is often cyclical.
 In a boom, we see a rise in the current account deficit because consumer spending rises, leading to an increase in imports.
 During a boom, unemployment falls and inflation rises.